uComponents/ucomponents.github.com/data-types/relation-links/index.md

 ## Prevalue Editor Settings

 Configuration is simply a matter of selecting a Relation Type.
+As of v6, two additional configuration options were added, the first to select a rendering direction (Horizontal or Vertical) and the other to specify an optional macro that can be used for templating each rendered item.

 ## Content Editor

-The configured Relation Type is queried using the id of the current node / media / member and any related nodes / media or members are rendered as a list of links.
+The configured Relation Type is queried using the id of the current node / media / member and any related nodes / media or members are rendered as a list of links

 ## External Links